Circumcision

 “A special piece of material, Father.”

-Then he turns to my younger brother, Tato, who is seven.
+Then he turns to my younger brother, Tato, who’s seven.

 “And you, Tato—are you ready?”

 Father laughs, satisfied.
-In the dim light of the lamp, his white teeth gleam, and his gums are a soft pink.
-Mother rises from the mattress spread out on the floor.
+In the dim light of the lamp, his white teeth gleam and his gums are a soft pink.
+Mother gets up from the mattress spread out on the floor.

 “When are you going to have them circumcised?” she asks.